The Dja Dja Wurrung approach

-A catchment-first approach
+A catchment-first focus

-In 2024 we were the first water corporation in Australia to adopt the Australian Water Association’s new statement on protecting our water sources.
+In 2024, we were the first water corporation in Australia to adopt the Australian Water Association’s new statement on protecting our water sources.
 Known as the Source Water Protection Statement, these principles will help us develop preventative risk management strategies to ensure our catchments and water sources remain healthy into the future.

 Learn more about the Source Water Protection Statement.